Does this story sound familiar?

 So what’s covered?

-This class is part of the Enterprise Agile Coaching track with ICAgile and has been designed to meet the thorough learning objectives for the “Agility in the Enterprise” accreditation.
+This agile training course is part of the Enterprise Agile Coaching track with ICAgile and has been designed to meet the thorough learning objectives for the “Agility in the Enterprise” accreditation.
 Including topics like organisational design, leadership development, business processes and their impact, measurement, and governance.

 My Top Takeaways: